 Any business selling goods to consumers in the European Union (EU) will need to understand and implement major new VAT rules from 1 July 2021.
-Alex Baulf explains how the changes may impact your business.
+Karen Robb explains how the changes may impact your business.

 Given the current situation with COVID-19, it is possible that the implementation date for the new VAT rules might be postponed, but, at the time of writing, there has been no hint of that.
 It is therefore necessary to prepare for them coming into force in July 2021.

 The rationale for the changes is to overcome the barriers to cross-border online sales and, in particular, to address challenges that arise from the VAT regimes for:

 the importation of low value consignments

 Under the present rules, businesses selling goods to consumers in other EU member states need to register for VAT in that state when turnover exceeds a particular threshold.
 This imposes significant administrative burdens on businesses and impedes the growth of online trade.
 Similarly, the existence of an exemption for low value imports has led to abusive practices which impact member states’ tax revenues.
 Finally, under the existing EU VAT rules, suppliers not established in the bloc can supply goods to consumers in it on a VAT free basis provided that the goods are below the low value import VAT threshold (EUR 22).
 Under the existing rules suppliers outside of the EU have a clear competitive advantage over suppliers of the same goods within it.

 To combat these issues, the EU has legislated for some important VAT changes.
 These include: